The Brontosaurus Is Back, Baby, After A Century-Long Battle With The Apatosaurus

 You might not know this, but scientists in the field of paleontology have been at war with one another for a little over 100 years.
 At the center of the debate is the classification of a certain dinosaur that one camp calls the Brontosaurus, which another camp has adamantly insisted falls under an entirely different species.
 Even though the long-necked Brontosaurus is one of the most recognizable and iconic dinosaurs, scientists have been denying its very existence — until now.
 In a new study, paleontologists found that the Brontosaurus did exist as its own species and are now officially bringing it back.
 (Not literally, to be clear.)

+You might have heard of the Brontosaurus as a child while watching The Flintstones, because the Brontosaurus was, sadly for the animal, one of Bedrock's most popular food items.
+Brontosaurus ribs were one of Fred's favorites and the local Bronto King served exactly what you would guess — Brontosaurus burgers.
+But as ingrained as the dinosaur was in our popular culture, paleontologists have been arguing that the Brontosaurus was actually not a thing.
 It all started in 1879, when paleontologist Othniel Charles Marsh published a paper on a newly discovered dinosaur fossil with an 80-foot backbone and colossal pelvis.
 In an effort to beat rival paleontologist Edward Drinker Cope, Marsh quickly slapped a name on his discovery — the Brontosaurus, which is derived from the Greek term for "thunder lizard."

 However, in 1903, shortly after Marsh's death, paleontologist Elmer Riggs concluded that the Brontosaurus was basically the same as the Apatosaurus, which Marsh had named in 1877, two years prior to naming the Brontosaurus.
 In accordance with scientific nomenclature, the earliest name takes priority, and thus, the Brontosaurus was no more, having been folded into the Apatosaurus genus.